 The tried and true formula for hummingbird food is simple: about one part white granulated sugar to four parts water.
 This 20% sugar concentration best mirrors the sugar concentration naturally found in flowers preferred by hummingbirds.
 Also, the natural sugars found in flower nectar are primarily sucrose, like that of white granulated sugar.

 Boil the water for approximately 2 minutes, add the sugar, and stir to dissolve thoroughly.
 Cover and allow to cool before using or pouring into a clean storage bottle.
 A large batch of nectar can be made and stored in the refrigerator for up to two weeks.
 This makes refilling the feeder easy so you won't mind doing it every few days.

-- We do NOT recommend adding red food dye or any artificial coloring to the nectar.
+- We do NOT recommend adding red food dye or any coloring, whether natural or artificial, to the nectar.